-External pipe runs should be avoided, but if it is necessary, the pipework should be protected from the risk of freezing with waterproof insulation and the length should be kept to a maximum of 3 m and the condensate pipework should be increased to a minimum of 32 mm diameter.
-Termination should be into an external gulley or soakaway as shown in Figs. 8 and 9.
+External pipe runs should be avoided, but if it is necessary, the pipework should be protected from the risk of freezing with waterproof insulation and the length should be kept to a maximum of 3 m.
+Alternatively the condensate pipework could be increased to a minimum of 32 mm diameter without the requirement to insulate the pipework.
+Termination should be into an external gulley or soakaway as shown in Figs. 9 and 10.